Beg-in/vue-babylonjs/CONTRIBUTING.md

 Navigate your browser to http://localhost:8080

 Note: port may change depending on usage in your system, observe the terminal output when running the start command to see what port the site is running on.
+Note: this will generate library files in the `vendor` directory.
+These should not be modified manually and are ignored by git.

 ### Building the Example Site for Github Pages